Black Market Deals in Burma

 It got difficult, however, if the Dip Store didn’t have enough cigarettes in stock.
 Then it was time to switch to other goods.
 Unfortunately, those didn’t fetch the same price as ‘Export Duya’.
 There was relatively good money to be made with vitamin tablets.

-I always wondered why they were so popular in a country where fruit was sold at dumping prices on every corner.
-My Burmese friends explained to me that the vitamins in the tablets were much better than those in fruits and therefore more expensive – well, you live and learn…
+I always wondered why they were so popular in a country where fruits were sold at dumping prices on every corner.
+My Burmese friends explained to me that the vitamins in those tablets were much better than those in fruits and therefore more expensive – well, you live and learn…

 However, when neither Export Duya nor vitamin tablets were in stock, things got complicated.
 At one occasion Victor had told me that the Diplomatic Store had unlimited amounts of cigarettes – no such luck!
 So I went outside (money changers were not allowed in the hallowed premises of the dip store) and asked him what I should do now.
 He sent me to the side wing, which was separated from the street by shutters.
 And where there was no air conditioning.
 I was supposed to buy vitamin tablets there.
 But again – no luck!